August 5, 2012

 We are just returning from an adventure with some of the muthas and their boys.
 It was the perfect end to our fun summer.
 My fingers have not touched a laptop in a week.
 I wrote nothing and drank a lot, so I probably forgot most of the funny stuff.
 I’m certain when the muthas are gathered that we are indeed television worthy.
 Part of the reason Archie Bunker was funny was because even though he was such an asshole, he had a funny dialect.
 It doesn’t take much for me to fall into the absolute yattiest New Orleans dialect ever, just because I think it’s hysterical and a fun way to speak, especially when I’m intoxicated.
 It’s a pure shame that most of the world doesn’t know what a yat is, or worse, what one sounds like.

 I must say, a good way to judge your relationship with your friends is to live with them, if only for a short time.
-You are in awesome company if they don’t make you punch them!
+You are in awesome company if no one has to pull anyone else's hair!
 These muthas are fabulous and I am certain if we all had to quickly evacuate for a hurricane together or stay and be stuck without power for a week, we’d survive intact, even under stressful circumstances.
 When you live on the coast, this is important stuff to know.
 It’s even more important to know in the month of August, as we all cautiously eye the swirling blobs of energy approaching the Gulf of Mexico.
 It’s minor panic time.

 The other muthas have one boy each, so we only had 5 boys total and three of them were 10 years old.
 That’s pretty easy.
 They had a blast swimming, fishing, crabbing, playing hide and seek, board games, and whatever other crazy games they made up.
 The whole week was boy heaven!
 It’s so great to love your friends’ kids too.
 I have other friends who don’t exactly parent like I do, and honestly their kids make me insane.
 After a few days, I want to lock them in a closet.
 These boys were all precious and despite some of the age differences with my little darlings, they did pretty darned good.